CiscoDevNet/n3550-timestamp-decoder/README.md

 =================

-This utility decodes the [ExaLINK Fusion](http://exablaze.com/exalink-fusion) timestamped output stream.
+This utility decodes the [ExaLINK Fusion](http://exablaze.com/exalink-fusion) and ExaLINK Fusion HPT timestamped output stream.
 It can capture & decode timestamped traffic directly using an [ExaNIC](http://exablaze.com/exanic-x10) interface or it can load in a pcap file.

 The ExaLINK Fusion allows any packets flowing through it to be mirrored out to a port, where timestamping can then be enabled.
 In `fcs` or `fcs-compat` modes,